Manoj6153/Ecommerce-Follow-Along/README.md

 ---
 ## MILESTONE 2  :-
- Created a structured folder hierarchy for the project.
+ 1. Created a structured folder hierarchy for the project.

-Set up a React app for the frontend.
+2. Set up a React app for the frontend.

-Set up a Node.js server for the backend.
+3. Set up a Node.js server for the backend.

-Configured Tailwind CSS for streamlined styling.
+4. Configured Tailwind CSS for streamlined styling.

-Added optional extensions for improving development efficiency.
+5. Added optional extensions for improving development efficiency.

-Built a functional and styled Login Page for the frontend.
+6. Built a functional and styled Login Page for the frontend.

 ---
 ## MILESTONE3 :-
-Set up dedicated folders for organizing backend code effectively.
+1. Set up dedicated folders for organizing backend code effectively.

-Initialized and configured a Node.js server to handle API requests.
+2. Initialized and configured a Node.js server to handle API requests.

-Connected the application to MongoDB to store and manage data.
+3. Connected the application to MongoDB to store and manage data.

-Implemented basic error handling to ensure smooth server operation.
+4. Implemented basic error handling to ensure smooth server operation.

+---

+## MILESTONE4 :-
+1. Create a User Model
+Designed and implemented a User Model that serves as a blueprint for how user data is structured and stored in the database.
+This model defines the user schema and the fields that are needed for user-related data.
+2. Create a User Controller
+Developed a User Controller that handles the logic related to user data.
+It manages tasks such as adding a new user, retrieving user information, and other user-related operations.
+3. Enable and Configure Multer for File Uploads Configured Multer to handle file uploads in the application.
+This allows users to upload files (like images) which will be stored appropriately in the system.
+Multer is set up to handle storage configurations and file validation.

 ---